 Students are encouraged to make the most of their time in South Africa by taking advantage of the multitude of options for immersion into the culture and the Trinity and ISA faculty and staff are more than happy to help students in this pursuit to compliment what is already offered through the program.

-The Trinity in Cape Town program features a community engagement requirement.
+The Trinity in Cape Town program features a community engagement internship requirement.
 Students enroll in an academic internship for 1.0 credit in a local NGO, school, museum, medical clinic or other institution.
+Please see the internships page

 In addition to the internship for credit, many students opt to do some volunteer work as well, not for credit, but to gain a more in depth perspective on the country and the culture.
 There are many opportunities either through the host university or a local NGO and the Trinity and ISA staff can assist students in finding something they are interested in.